PennController/penncontroller.github.io/docs/basic-tutorial/8_logging-data.md

 ### Examining results

 {% capture instructions %}
-+ Run the experiment to log data.
-+ Look at the logged data.
+Run the experiment to log data and look at the logged data:

 1. Save and close the `main.js` file.
 2. In the **Results** folder, delete any existing files.